 To ensure the safety of children within our care at all times, children will not be allowed to enter the nursery without their correct AND in-date emergency medication in their possession.

-For our current full policy please see attached Medication Policy
+For our current full policy please ask for a copy of our Medication Policy.

 For further information please speak to the nursery manager